gojek/courier-go/docs/docs/sdk/SDK.md

 func ExponentialStartStrategy(ctx context.Context, c *Client, opts ...StartOption)
 ```

-ExponentialStartStrategy will keep attempting to call Client\.Start in the background and retry on error\, it will never exit unless the context used to invoke is cancelled\.
-This will NOT stop the client\, that is the responsibility of caller\.
+ExponentialStartStrategy will keep attempting to call Client.Start in the background and retry on error, it will never exit unless the context used to invoke is cancelled.
+This will NOT stop the client, that is the responsibility of caller.

 ## func [Version](<https://github.com/gojek/courier-go/blob/main/version.go#L4>)